Courtyard at Versailles

 As the last royal residents of Versailles, Louis XVI and Marie Antoinette lived out one of the most infamous and opulent dramatic chapters of European history against Versailles’ magnificent backdrop.

-Louis XVI was born at Versailles, like his father and grandfather.
+Louis XVI was born in Versailles, like his father and grandfather.
 It was at Versailles that he and Marie Antoinette, age 15 and 14 respectively, met for the first time and were married on the same day, (having been married by proxy two years earlier).
 The extravagant celebration was one of the grandest occasions of the century.
 It began on May 16th with the wedding and continued until May 30th, when it ended horrifically as party fireworks killed 132 people.
 Thankfully Versailles was the host of many splendid spectacles thereafter, which ended less gruesomely.
-Historically, Versailles would host the very first hot air balloon flight, on Sept 9th 1783.
+Historically, Versailles would host the very first hot air balloon flight, on Sept 9th, 1783.
 Louis XVI and Marie Antoinette spent much of their time at Versailles with the court traversing back and forth from Paris rather than living on site.

-Versailles itself survived the reign of terror better then its inhabitants, 1793, the Palace was declared a public establishment but by the end of the revolution it had fallen into gross disrepair.
+Versailles itself survived the reign of terror better than its inhabitants, In 1793, the Palace was declared a public establishment but by the end of the revolution it had fallen into gross disrepair.
 For a time the palace served as a museum, but under Napoleon, Versailles was designated as an extension of the Invalides, its fountains were repaired and the palace better maintained.

 Enchanting and incomparable, beloved Versailles could never be forgotten by the people of France.
 Versailles remains from then to this day, the site of many historic events, notable visits and powerful gatherings.